yzyouzhang/yzyouzhang.github.io/index.md

 Take a look at [my CV](./You_Neil_Zhang_CV_2022_Nov.pdf).

 My research interests lie in
-speech and audio processing for virtual and augmented reality, including **synthetic voice spoofing detection, personalized spatial audio, and audio-visual rendering and analysis**.
+speech and audio processing for virtual and augmented reality.
+My recent work has focused on **synthetic speech detection, personalized spatial audio, and audio-visual rendering and analysis**.
 In my spare time, I am
 fond of movies, paddle boarding, and traveling.